-Lisa Vanderpump Blames Katie And James Kennedy Bad Behavior On Alcohol
+Lisa Vanderpump Blames Katie And James Kennedy’s Bad Behavior On Alcohol

 Did Jax Taylor Really Leak A ‘Vanderpump Rules’ Spoiler?

-Lisa Vanderpump, who is a producer of Vanderpump Rules, freely admits that Katie Maloney, 31, aka “Tequila Katie” has better judgement when she is sober than when she is drunk.
+Lisa Vanderpump, who is a producer on Vanderpump Rules, freely admits that Katie Maloney, 31, has better judgment when she is sober than when she is drunk.

 “I see she’s endured a lot of criticism, and when I look at the footage – I’m a producer on that show as well – I think she’s made some mistakes that have been largely due to alcohol, and her decisions haven’t been as sound as when she’s sober.”

-Fans on social media would say that is an understatement, and have called out Maloney, and her marriage endlessly on Twitter.
+Fans on social media would say that is an understatement and have called out Maloney and her marriage endlessly on Twitter.
 But Vanderpump takes off the gloves when talking about James Kennedy, who was hired initially as a favor.

-“He’s an obnoxious little tw-t, but that’s when he’s drunk.
+“He’s an obnoxious little t**t, but that’s when he’s drunk.
 When he’s sober, he’s actually quite a decent human being and somebody that I do have a lot of time for.
 But just like when he has a drink, fur grows on the inside of his palms.
 He literally turns into the devil.
 So I don’t have a lot of patience for that, and I kept kind of reminding him that drinking was unacceptable in the business, and he would think, ‘Well, if I don’t go to the bar, it wouldn’t really count.’
 Like if customers bought him drinks, things like that.
 He has to grow up before he can come back, but I do have a lot of time for him.”

 #PumpRules TEQUILA KATIE pic.twitter.com/OeWWjievmn